Clowns Are Officially Taking Over Pop Culture This Year & The Ones In

 If you're brave enough, or at least can stomach the maniacal laughter of Bill Skarsgård, who portrays Pennywise in all his evil glory, watch below.

-If you're sitting at home thinking that It is the only form of clown media you'll have to avoid this autumn, you'd be wrong.
-American Horror Story's seventh season, Cult, drops on 5th September and in addition to some horrors that will connect to the 2016 US presidential election, will also scare its audience with — you guessed it! — a whole bunch of dancing clowns.
+If you're sitting at home thinking that It is the only form of clown media you'll have to avoid this fall, you'd be wrong.
+American Horror Story's seventh season, Cult, drops on September 5 and in addition to some horrors that will connect to the 2016 presidential election, will also scare its audience with — you guessed it! — a whole bunch of dancing clowns.

-That being said, if you can't beat whoever is pushing clowns on us, join them — and maybe go see It in cinemas beginning 8th September.
+That being said, if you can't beat whoever is pushing clowns on us, join them — and maybe go see It in theaters beginning September 8.

 Advertisement